PurritoBin/PurritoBin/README.md

 - *Very* lightweight: 2-3 MB of RAM on average.
 - Listen on multiple address/port combinations, both IPv4 and IPv6.
 - Configurable paste size limit.
-- Auto-cleaning of pastes, with configurable paste lifetime at submission time.
+- Auto-cleaning of pastes, with configurable paste lifetime at submission time:
    - `domain.tld/{day,week,month}`
    - `domain.tld/<time-in-minutes>`
 - Paste storage in plain text, easy to integrate with all web servers (Apache, Nginx, etc.).